trilioData/triliovault-cfg-scripts/Datamover_Api_Install_Guide.rst

 **Install steps for Trilio Datamover Api (DmApi)**

-This triliovault components need to be installed on all controller nodes.
+TrilioVault Datamover Api needs to be installed on all OpenStack nodes where nova-api service is running(controller nodes).
 Here on-words we will be reffering this component as 'DmApi'.
-Perform all steps starting from step-2 on all of your controller nodes of target OpenStack.
+Perform following steps on all controller nodes of OpenStack.

-**Note**: *Perform following steps on all controller nodes(Starting from step-2).*
+**Note**: *Perform following steps on all controller nodes.*

 **1. Pre-requisites**